sc0ttj/component/README.md

 All child components have the following in common:
 - you include the child component in the "view" of the parent component
 - child components do not trigger a re-render of the page
-- to re-render a child component that has changed, you must update the parent component
+- to re-render a child component that has changed, you must re-render the parent component
 - nested components work with or without the `html`/`htmel` add-on(s)

 There are two kinds of child component - _stateless_ and _stateful_ - and while they behave the same in most ways, they have slightly difference syntax and features.